-NJISRA has implemented an alpine racing "Fall Protocol" to enhance concussion evaluation.
-This protocol is a '3' level fall system as defined below:
+The alpine racing "Fall Protocol" was developed by NJISRA to enhance concussion evaluation.
+This '3' level fall system protocol is defined as follows:

 Level 1: Is a fall that in any reasonable persons view was very benign.
 There is very little chance of any serious injury that a Coach would need to be appraised of.
 The Coach may or may not be notified.
 The incident is not documented.